 “ The war waged by the M23 against the Congolese government has many causes, some distant and others contemporary.
 One reason is the arbitrary division of Africa by Western countries, which split the same groups as the Banyarwanda among three countries: Congo, Rwanda, and Uganda.
 However, this is primarily due to the difficulty most independent African countries, particularly those that were once part of the Belgian colonial empire, have in formulating a coexistence policy that ensures equal rights for all.
 Since the independence of Congo, the Banyarwanda and especially the Batutsi have always been considered second-class citizens, to be tolerated or killed, as was the case after the shock of the Tutsi genocide in Rwanda, when the perpetrators retreated to the Rwandan-speaking areas of North Kivu.
 No group of people will indefinitely tolerate the injustices they suffer. “

-(Professor Josias Semujanga, Professor of Francophone Literature, Université de Montréal, Montreal, Canada)
+(Professor Josias Semujanga, Member of the Canadian Royal Society, Professor of Francophone Literature, Université de Montréal, Montreal, Canada)